Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 John Bakke also transported supplies for the invasion forces in Italy in Sept.-1943, arriving Taranto from Alexandria and unloading from the 26th till the 30th of September (Taranto had been conquered by a small British force on Sept.
 9).

-The following month, she proceeded to Halifax (she had been bound for Hampton Roads, but put in at Halifax - see Voyage Record and Page 3), and in Nov.-1943, A. Hague has included her, along with Duala, Pan Scandia, Reinholt and Strinda, in Convoy HX 268*, which departed New York on Nov.
+She later proceeded to Halifax; she had been bound for Hampton Roads, but put in at Halifax on Nov.
+4 (see Voyage Record and Page 3), and later that month, A. Hague has included her, along with Duala, Pan Scandia, Reinholt (Commodore Vessel) and Strinda, in Convoy HX 268*, which started out in New York on Nov.
 26 and arrived Liverpool on Dec.
 11. John Bakke, however, joined this convoy from Halifax.
-She subsequently returned across the Atlantic with the westbound Convoy ON 217*, departing Liverpool on Dec.
+She subsequently returned across the Atlantic with Convoy ON 217*, departing Liverpool on Dec.
 24. She was bound for Halifax, but put in at St. John's, N.F. on Jan.
 6-1944, continuing to Halifax on the 22nd, with arrival Jan.
-25.
+25, remaining there for a month.

-In Jan.-1945, John Bakke was in Convoy ON 276*, which departed Southend on Jan.
+In Jan.-1945, she served as Commodore Vessel for Convoy ON 276*, which departed Southend on Jan.
 2 and arrived New York on the 18th.
 Captain in this period was S. Lyngholm.
 She left New York again on Febr.
-2, acting as Commodore Vessel for Convoy HX 336, and in March, she's listed in Convoy ON 289*, which left Southend on March 7 and arrived New York March 25.
+2, acting as Commodore Vessel for Convoy HX 336 back to the U.K., and in March, she's listed in Convoy ON 289*, which left Southend on March 7 and arrived New York March 25.
 John Bakke joined from Clyde, and carried 12 passengers.
-According to the Memorial for Seamen in Stavern, Norway, she lost a crew member on this voyage.
+According to the Memorial for Seamen in Stavern, Norway (link at the end of this page), she lost a crew member on this voyage.
 Mechanic Karl Johan Hildonen is listed as having died at sea on March 20-1945 following an accident.
 She headed back to the U.K. on Apr.
 8, serving as Commodore Vessel for Convoy HX 349* (Commodore Sir O.H.
 Dawson), which arrived Liverpool on the 23rd.
-Her last convoy voyage was made in the westbound Convoy ON 300*, departing Liverpool on May 2 - in other words, VE Day was celebrated at sea.
+Her last convoy voyage was made in the westbound Convoy ON 300* (Commodore in Heranger), departing Liverpool on May 2 - in other words, VE Day was celebrated at sea.

 From Page 4, we learn that she got to go home to Norway in Aug.-1945.